1st July 2021

 Protecting against the risk of trading in competition is a complex area of law.
 Cases can be highly sensitive and inevitably turn on their own facts and specific commercial circumstances.
 Walker Morris can work with businesses, both pre-emptively when it comes to ensuring that their contractual restrictions are valid, enforceable and offer the best possible protection; and if/when it comes to investigation and potential enforcement action in the event of any [suspected] breach.

-Rebecca Jackson, Nick McQueen and Gwendoline Davies in Walker Morris’ Commercial Dispute Resolution Team are all experienced and have expertise in all aspects of commercial contract risk management and dispute resolution.
-Please do not hesitate to get in touch if you have any queries or concerns, and Rebecca, Nick or Gwendoline will be very happy to help.
+Nick McQueen and Gwendoline Davies in Walker Morris’ Commercial Dispute Resolution Team are all experienced and have expertise in all aspects of commercial contract risk management and dispute resolution.
+Please do not hesitate to get in touch if you have any queries or concerns, Nick or Gwendoline will be very happy to help.

 See Protecting employers from breaches of confidentiality and restrictive covenant and Employee injunctions: Recent cases on protecting confidential information for detailed legal and practical advice